dabeaz/lifty/README.md

 systems, formal verification, software engineering, and more.

-What you'll find here is a simulator of elevator hardware with none of the brains of an elevator.
+What you'll find here is a simulator of elevator hardware with none of the brains of elevator behavior.
+It's intended use is as an educational tool.
 Thus, think of it as an empty canvas for exploring various kinds of programming projects involving elevators (see the "Ideas" section at the end for possible projects).

 The simulator models an elevator system consisting of a single car in a five-floor building.
 It's nothing fancy--the image below gives you